rootdraws/district0x-Grant-Farms/README.md

 Visit @Skeenee's <a href="https://beta.cent.co/skeenee/+mr2ow2">November Blog Post for Updates on his Liquidity Pool Reward System,</a> Now including NFT Mining!

+[Clarify here about the percentages being up to each individual gardener, and also that the metagarden source comes from the grant funds portion.]

 .:.

 <h3><b>Use Case #3 EcoSystem Integrations: In Which GITCOIN Requests a ROBOT!!!.</b></h3>